How Much Is Earthquake Insurance in California?

 Proximity to Active Fault Lines

-The California Earthquake Authority has a map showing the risk of earthquakes by county across California so residents can determine the likelihood of an earthquake affecting them directly.
+The CEA has a map showing the risk of earthquakes by county across California so residents can determine the likelihood of an earthquake affecting them directly.
 In general, residents who live in areas that are close to an active fault line will want to strongly consider earthquake insurance coverage.

 Insufficient Savings

 Without earthquake insurance coverage, the average homeowner or renter will likely not have the funds to pay to rebuild their home or replace their belongings.
 Home prices in California are higher than the national average, which means a homeowner will need to have more in savings to rebuild their home than they would if they lived in a lower-cost state.
-Even if a homeowner does have enough money saved to pay to rebuild their home and replace their personal belongings, they likely won’t want to have to spend all their savings on this.
-In addition, homeowners and renters generally underestimate the value of their personal belongings, and without personal property coverage they may not be able to pay to replace items damaged in an earthquake.
+Homeowners and renters generally underestimate the value of their personal belongings, and without personal property coverage they may not be able to pay to replace items damaged in an earthquake.

 How to Save Money on Earthquake Insurance in California

 Earthquake insurance premiums are relatively high in California, with the average annual cost of earthquake insurance around $3.54 per thousand dollars of coverage.
 That means a California resident will pay an average of $1,770 for $500,000 of dwelling coverage—and that’s in addition to homeowners insurance premiums.
-Since earthquake insurance is so important for Californians to carry, it’s smart to look into the different ways to save money while preserving coverage.
-The following are a few ways to save money on earthquake insurance premiums in California.
+Since earthquake insurance is so important for Californians to carry, it’s smart to look into the different ways to save money while preserving coverage, such as the following.

 • Consider a seismic retrofit.
-While there will be an up-front cost, you’ll likely get a discount on your earthquake insurance coverage if you retrofit your home.
+While there will be an up-front earthquake retrofit cost, homeowners may be eligible for a discount on their earthquake insurance coverage if they retrofit their home.
 The CEA offers a discount of up to 25 percent.

 • Opt for a higher deductible.
-The deductible percentage you choose can have a major effect on your earthquake insurance premiums.
-Go with a higher deductible if you want to save money on your premiums—but be aware that this will result in a lower payout for an approved claim.
+The deductible percentage a policyholder chooses can have a major effect on their earthquake insurance premiums.
+Policyholders can opt for a higher deductible if they want to save money on their premiums—but this will result in a lower payout for an approved claim.

 • Bundle your policies.
-If you have multiple policies under one insurer, you might qualify for a bundling discount.
+If a policyholder has multiple policies under one insurer, they might qualify for a bundling discount.

 • Ask about additional discounts.
-Private insurers may have unique discounts you can take advantage of to lower your premiums.
+Private insurers may have unique discounts that policyholders can take advantage of to lower their premiums.

 Questions to Ask About Earthquake Insurance in California